-For the sixth year in a row, the Trinity Health Foundation helped raise money to purchase turkeys and other perishable and non-perishable food items for KHRT’s annual Horn of Plenty campaign.
+For the seventh year in a row, the Trinity Health Foundation helped raise money to purchase turkeys and other perishable and non-perishable food items for KHRT’s annual Horn of Plenty campaign.
 This campaign helps distribute food and gift baskets to less fortunate families in the community during the holiday season.

-Through the assistance of donations made by Trinity Health staff, board members and other friends of Trinity Health Foundation eclipsed the goal that we set for this year,” said Al Evon, director of the Trinity Health Foundation.
+“Thanks to the wonderful generosity that has been displayed by Trinity Health staff members, board members, and other friends of Trinity Health Foundation, we eclipsed the goal that we set for this year,” said Al Evon, director of the Trinity Health Foundation.
 “The donations that were made are greatly appreciated and will positively impact families in the region.
 Our partnership with KHRT and the Horn of Plenty makes a difference in the health and wellness of the community and gives families hope at a critical time of the year.”

 A check was presented at the Horn of Plenty’s home base on December 6.
 Also, on December 6, Trinity Health staff members helped to pack the baskets that each family received.
 Then, Trinity Health staff members helped deliver baskets to area families on December 14.

 A perspective on the Horn of Plenty by a staff member who helped to deliver to families in need.